haskell/haskell-language-server/ghcide/README.md

 ### Install `ghcide`

+[We recommend](https://neilmitchell.blogspot.com/2020/09/dont-use-ghcide-anymore-directly.html) installing and using the Haskell extension in VS Code, or the prebuilt binaries provided by https://github.com/haskell/haskell-language-server

+If you still wish to install `ghcide` direcly, the instructions below might prove useful *but you are on your own*.

 #### With Nix

 Note that you need to compile `ghcide` with the same `ghc` as the project you are working on.